etcgroup/text-prizm/README.md

 This should be cloned as a sibling to the text-prizm project folder.

 For testing and development, it might be easiest to set up a virtual server using the provided Vagrantfile.
+The instructions below may or may not work without translation on other types of systems.

-Below are the steps for doing this:
+Below are the steps for setting up a VM:

 1. [Install Vagrant](http://docs.vagrantup.com/v2/installation/).
    Vagrant is a program for managing virtual machines that works on